Quit Smoking

 How to Quit Smoking

-There are many treatments available to assist with stopping tobacco smoking, each with varied success rates.
+There are many treatments available to assist with stopping tobacco smoking or nicotine vaping, each with varied success rates.
 Quitting without support from family, friends and health professionals has around a 5% success rate per attempt.
 This dramatically improves to upwards of 30% when you have the right support to help you quit.
 For your best chance of quitting it’s recommended that if you are considering quitting that you discuss all your options with health care professionals.

 Nicotine Replacement Therapy